Fjords, midnight sun, and Arctic adventures

 How much does it cost to travel in Norway?

-The average budget for a backpacker in Norway is €50-80 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Norway is €50-80 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

 The best time to volunteer in Norway is June to August (summer), November to February (northern lights).
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Norway?

 Common volunteer roles in Norway include: Reception, Eco projects, Farm work, Fishing, Cleaning.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Norway safe for backpackers?